patr1ckm/do_ldpred/README.md

 ## Monitoring Progress

 The log files contain the standard output and standard error from the commands that were run.
-They accurately capture the state of the program while it is running, in contrast to the SGE buffered output files which only write after completion.
+They accurately capture the state of the program while it is running, in contrast to the SGE buffered output files which is only written after completion.

 Errors in any step will cause the program to terminate.